sethforprivacy/sethforprivacy.com/content/guides/building-sethsimmons-me.md

 # Deploying the site publicly with NGINX

-The above is all thats needed to see the site for yourself, but obviously the end goal is to share this with others.
+The above is all that is needed to see the site for yourself, but obviously the end goal is to share this with others.
 To do that I chose to deploy NGINX, which is a very simple and easy to use web server that is widely available.

 [This post](https://gideonwolfe.com/posts/sysadmin/hugonginx/) by Gideon Wolfe came in handy, and gave me the building